moatboy/moatboy.github.io/docs/SNY.md

 * **Weak R&D Productivity:** While Sanofi has a history of innovation, recent successes have been limited.
 Consistent, large-scale R&D investment is necessary to sustain a strong drug pipeline.
 This remains an open question.

+{: .warning }
-> {: .warning} **Justification for 2/5 Moat Rating:** Sanofi's moat is driven by a single product and the potential for other promising drugs in development.
+>  **Justification for 2/5 Moat Rating:** Sanofi's moat is driven by a single product and the potential for other promising drugs in development.
 Patent expirations and the commodity nature of its consumer business are significant factors weighing on the moat.
 A higher rating would not be justified given the significant business risks facing the company.

 **Valuation**